AlbeeRa/Major-Game/proposal.md

-## Pawtactor!
-Proposal
+## Pawtactor!(protector) Proposal

 ## Project Description
 - The aliens are invading earth! but they are scared of cats...
-So we are shooting cats at horrible aliens to save Earth!
+So we are shooting protector cats at the horrible aliens to save Earth!
 (Referencing Angry Birds, in exchange of the birds, it's cats and for the blocks, it's aliens.)
 ## Needs To Have List
 - Collision
 - Characters(aliens, cats)